a.k.a. G Suite

 - You can limit your form to users with a .gov or .mil email address; see how in these text validation instructions.

 - There’s a lot you can do with Google Form’s native capabilities so try to avoid adding backend logic.
-If you need more, then request permission here to use Google scripts.
+If you need more, then use Google Apps Script.

 - Create a form response spreadsheet before publishing your form, to ensure your data is in the format you need.